DS-223-2025-Fall/group-2/docs/index.md

 ### Frontend
 - **[Frontend](frontend.md)**
-    The frontend is built with Streamlit and consists of multiple reusable components, each handling a specific part of the user interface.
+  Consists of multiple reusable components, each handling a specific part of the user interface.
 Users can search for books, view book details, log in, and submit or browse ratings seamlessly.
 The main components include: authentication, book cards, detailed book pages, the home page, login page, rating widget, and search results display.
 ### ETL
 - **[ETL](etl.md)**
   Details the extraction, transformation, and loading processes, including database initialization, data pipelines, and automated ETL tasks.

 ### Data Science
 - **[Data Science](data_science.md)**
-  Explains data processing, recommendation algorithms, analytics, and other computational components.
+  Contains documentation on data processing, recommendation algorithms, analytics, and other computational components.

 ---